Why You're Addicted to Stress, Chaos, and Drama - and How to Heal

 Gentle movement: trauma-informed yoga, walking, stretching

-Body awareness: tapping, EMDR, somatic therapy
+Body awareness: tapping, EMDR,somatic therapy

-Slowing down: silent walks, rest without distraction
+Slowing down: silent walks, rest without distractions (screens, tasks, etc)

-7. Journal Prompts for Reflection
+Journal Prompts for Reflection

 Try writing about one or two of these: